 The WHO provides a table of example scenarios where they apply their risk-based approach and indicate how to decide when surgical or fabric masks should be worn, by whom, and for what purpose.
 This video also summarizes WHO’s advice regarding the use of surgical and fabric masks.
 The pro-mask advocacy site MASKS4ALL documents country-level guidelines and recommendations for mask use.

+For information on fabric mask use recommendations for children (defined as persons less than 18 years old), please see this section.
+To learn about safe and hygienic use of fabric face masks, please see this section.
 For our recommendations on the use of fabric masks for hygiene promoters please see this section.
 For information on why the WHO doesn’t recommend universal masking in all public spaces, please see this section.

 Mask use should be combined with other measures like proper hand hygiene and physical distancing.
 Masks alone are not sufficient to prevent infection or reduce transmission.

 Want to learn more about mask use for interrupting the spread of COVID-19?

 - How could wearing a mask reduce COVID-19 transmission?

 - What types of masks are there and what are they designed to do?